Capstone-Projects-2024-Spring/project-thrilltyper/README.md

 User Systems - accounts, logging in, dashboard, and leaderboard Dynamic Mode - generates an easy blurb for the user to type initially and based on the WPM the users has for that it generates a new blurb, and this goes on until time runs out

+## Known Bugs

+### Release 1.0

+1. Dynamic Text Generation does not allow the user to advance if they type two spaces in a row after finishing their last blurb
+2. Multiplayer does not synchronize gameplay so that the match ends when one player has finished the race

 ## Collaborators

 [//]: # ( readme: collaborators -start )